Large-scale magnetic field in the Monoceros OB-1 East molecular cloud

-The color temperature map is calculated on the basis of the {\planck} 857, 545, and 353 GHz bands and the IRIS 3 THz band, convolved to the same angular resolution ($7\arcmin$).
+We also use the {\planck} data to derive a column density map, to address the gravitational stability in Sect.~\ref{sec:strength}.
+We first calculated the color temperature map on the basis of the {\planck} 857, 545, and 353 GHz bands and the IRIS 3 THz band, convolved to the same angular resolution ($7\arcmin$).
 The spectral energy distribution for each pixel is fitted by the modified black-body law $B_{\nu}(T) \nu^{\beta}$ using a spectral index $\beta=2$, which corresponds to the value adopted for the {\planck} Cold Clumps in \cite{planck2016-XXVIII}.
-The column density map is then calculated using {\planck} 857 GHz channel flux density and
+The column density map is then calculated using the {\planck} 857 GHz channel flux density and